SoftwareAG/c8y-docs/content/apama/best-practices-bundle/limitations.md

 	* Debugging from Software AG Designer.
 Instead, debug your application running in a local correlator.
 	* Correlator REST interface.

-### Specific Apama limitations when using “Upload custom Apama rule”
+### Specific Apama limitations when using the “Apama-epl” application

 * For ease of use, the correlator startup is controlled by Cumulocity.
 Thus, features that require you to change configuration files or command line options are not accessible.